-Storm Elliott, PJM automatically, and inappropriately, triggered a PAI when demand resources are dispatched.
+Storm Elliott, PJM automatically, and inappropriately, triggered a PAI when demand resources were dispatched.

-In order to be a substitute for generation, demand resources offering as supply in the capacity market should be required to offer a guaranteed load drop (GLD) to ensure that demand resources provide an identifiable MW resource to PJM when called.
+In order to be a substitute for generation, demand resources offering as supply in the capacity market should be required to offer a guaranteed load drop (GLD) below their PLC to ensure that demand resources provide an identifiable MW resource to PJM when called.